emmanuelbernard/emmanuelbernard.com/_pages/bio.md

 ## English

-Emmanuel is Java Champion, Senior Distinguished Engineer and Chief Architect Application Cloud Services at Red Hat.
+Emmanuel is Java Champion, Senior Distinguished Engineer and Chief Architect Application Services and Middleware at Red Hat.
 His work is Open Source.
 He is most well known for his contributions and lead of the [Quarkus](https://quarkus.io) and [Hibernate](https://hibernate.org) projects as well as his contribution to Java standards.

-His most recent endeavour is building a [Kafka as a Service managed by Red Hat](https://red.ht/trykafka).
-Prior to that was [Quarkus](https://quarkus.io) (A Kubernetes Native Java stack tailored for GraalVM & OpenJDK HotSpot, crafted from the best of breed Java libraries and standards).

 He speaks regularly at various conferences and JUGs, including JavaOne, Red Hat Summit and Devoxx.